Go to the Nature Institute’s home page

 The experiment can remind us how biologists commonly try to learn about life by severely disrupting it.
 But the current point is that, in this particular experiment, the transformation of the tail into an approximate limb cannot be the result of local causes, since the local environment of the fingers-to-be is a tail, not a limb.
 The power of transformation is, in a puzzling manner, holistic.
 The part is caught up within the whole and moves toward its new identity based, not merely on local determinants, but also on the form and character of a whole that is not yet physically all there.

-This may remind us of the rather different experiment we heard Harvard biologist Richard Lewontin describing in Chapter 6: if a researcher excises the developing limb bud from an amphibian embryo, shakes the cells apart, allows them to reaggregate into a random lump, and then replaces the lump in the embryo, a normal leg develops.
+This may remind us of the rather different experiment we heard Harvard biologist Richard Lewontin describing in Chapter 6 (“Context: Dare We Call It Holism?”): if a researcher excises the developing limb bud from an amphibian embryo, shakes the cells apart, allows them to reaggregate into a random lump, and then replaces the lump in the embryo, a normal leg develops.
 This shows that the currently unrealized form of the limb as a whole is the ruling factor, redefining the parts according to the larger, developing pattern (Lewontin 1983).

 In one way or another, the problem is universal.
 A key feature of holistic, end-directed, living processes is that the end plays a role in shaping the means.
-(See many of the preceding chapters, and especially Chapters 2, 6, and 8.)
+(See many of the preceding chapters, and especially Chapter 2, “The Organism’s Story”, Chapter 6, “Context: Dare We Call It Holism?”, and Chapter 8, “The Mystery of an Unexpected Coherence”.)
 Tadpoles with faces engineered to be highly abnormal “nevertheless largely become normal [adult] frogs: the craniofacial organs move in abnormal paths until a proper frog face morphology is achieved” (Levin 2020).
 In other words, the means are modified, even becoming entirely unprecedented if necessary, in order to achieve a characteristic result.

 We find the same principle when we look at cascades of gene expression, such as the sequential expression of the various genes that have been said to “determine” left-right asymmetry of the vertebrate body.
 The normal expectation would be that if one blocks or changes the expression of earlier genes in the sequence, the disorder should accumulate and be magnified, perhaps explosively, in downstream gene expression, since proper cues for the later steps are missing.
 But